How to Deal With Executive Dysfunction at Work

 Routines are also crucial for executive function abilities.
 If you've let your routines fall apart, this might explain why you're having extra challenges.
 Look at your schedule to check your daily habits.

 Executive functioning can decline as we get older.
-This doesn't have to be connected to a neurological problem, we often just encounter more stress and somewhat poorer health as we age.
+It's not always connected to a neurological problem, but we often encounter more stress and declining health as we age.

 With Advice From: